 Charlevoix Michigan boasts some of the best beaches found on the Great Lakes.
-Located on the shores of Lake Charlevoix and Lake Michigan, Charlevoix has numerous beaches and easy to access to boat launches on these beautiful fresh water lakes.
-The beaches in Charlevoix are free, most pet friendly, and open to the public.
+Located on the shores of Lake Charlevoix and Lake Michigan, Charlevoix has numerous beaches and easy access to boat launches on these beautiful freshwater lakes.
+The beaches in Charlevoix are free, most are pet friendly and open to the public.
 There are also two state parks located close to town, some restrictions may apply for entry.
 From family-oriented beaches with snack shacks to desolate dunes for getting away from it all, you will find your favorite beach in Charlevoix!

 Here you will find Charlevoix's South Pier Lighthouse, as well as a myriad of family, must haves: playground, snack shack, restrooms, trails, stand up paddle board rentals, picnic pavilion and much more.

 Fisherman's Island State Park

 Fisherman's Island State Park offers six miles of unspoiled shoreline and numerous hiking trails through forests and sand dunes.
 This state park is home to numerous hiking and biking trails, try your luck fishing, or head out on the water to go kayaking on Lake Michigan.
 A state recreation park pass is needed to enter the park.

 Remote and rustic beach and dune area, this beach is a favorite for locals.
 With picturesque views of Lake Michigan, this nature preserve has numerous hiking trails, disc golf course, and great cross country skiing trails available.

 For information about water safety on Lake Michigan, click here.

 Named Depot Beach for the adjacent historic train depot, this beach features restrooms, stand up paddle board rentals, and a pavilion.
 Make sure to see the incredible garden near the depot!